blockbridge/blockbridge-simulator/README.md

 This runs a converged node.

 ### Swarm Quick Start
-Running the simulator in a swarm setup requires additional pieces of information: the swarm node constraint to run the simulator on, and the external IP address of the simulator container.
+Running the simulator in a swarm setup requires additional pieces of information: the swarm node constraint to run the simulator on, and the external IP address of that node.
 This information is passed to the compose file in environment variables.

 The required fields are:
 ````